Strategic Dialogue Assessment: The Crooked Path to Innocence: Introduction

 \section{Introduction}

 We often encounter conversations in which the interlocutors do not share a common goal (\citealp{walton1995commitment, oswald2010pragmatics, c18ad33127654543a2ee0bb836031d0a} \textit{i.a.}), such as in the interrogation shown in Figure~\ref{fig:illustration}.
-Yet, when it comes to interpreting discourse, the field has long assumed cooperativity, deeply rooted in the well-established tradition of Gricean pragmatics \citep{grice1975logic, clark1989contributing}.
+Yet, when it comes to interpreting discourse, most work has long assumed cooperativity, deeply rooted in the well-established tradition of Gricean pragmatics \citep{grice1975logic, clark1989contributing}.
 Assuming a shared goal and cooperative principles has indeed yielded valuable insights in contexts where such assumptions are reasonable.
-However, these assumptions become problematic in scenarios like the one shown in Figure~\ref{fig:illustration}, where interpreting the response through a cooperative lens would lead to reading it as a truthful denial of the charge, even if the speaker may have previously falsified an incident report, and any such move is always beneficial.
-In contrast, a rational agent---one that understands non-cooperativity and the strategic use of language---would not assume the witness is necessarily cooperative.
+However, these assumptions become problematic in scenarios like the one shown in Figure \ref{fig:illustration}.
+The dialogue in the top panel shows a flight attendant being cross-examined over whether she falsified an incident report.
+The witness's response that her colleague once corrected an incident report gives rise to the implicature that she herself did not falsify a report.
+It implies a denial of the charge while employing deflection, hedging (``to my knowledge"), and euphemism (``corrected" for ``falsified").
+Interpreted through a cooperative lens (as shown in the blue box), the response is treated as flouting the maxim of relevance while still preserving cooperativity, and thus read as a truthful denial of the charge, even though the speaker may have previously falsified an incident report.
+Such a move is thus always beneficial for the speaker in terms of helping the speaker to get rid of the charge.
+In contrast, a rational agent---one that understands non-cooperativity and the strategic use of language---would interpret it differently (as shown in the yellow box).
 In such a context, the implicature derived from the response is not readily trusted.
-Because the move involves deflection and leaves room for inconsistency, it is only \textit{partially} beneficial, and any perceived gain is \textit{temporary}, as it can be retracted if an inconsistency occurs later.
+Because the move involves deflection and leaves room for inconsistency, it is only \textit{partially} beneficial to the speaker, and any perceived gain is \textit{temporary}, as it can be retracted if an inconsistency occurs later.